 During activities with horses, the girls learn alternative ways of responding to a difficult situation rather than reacting.
 They begin to find hope for their challenging life issues as they ‘experience’ relational changes with their horse and begin to explore their God-created uniqueness and destiny.
 Horses are powerful and effective in helping people, whether a child, youth or adult.
 They have much to teach us about our patterns of behavior, communication, and relationships.
 Horses are excellent “teachers”, coupled with trained facilitators certified in personal and social development, interaction with horses can often provide invaluable assistance in addressing challenging life issues in a fun, action-oriented, non-threatening learning environment.

-Discipline at Kansas City Girls Academy is principle-minded and designed to teach a lesson, not punish.
+Discipline at Kansas City Girls Academy is principle-minded and designed to provide a lesson for the girl, not to punish her.
 We do not participate in any form of corporal punishment, withholding or changing food allowances, nor physical restraint (other than in situations where the child may be an imminent threat to herself or others).
 Typical disciplinary tactics include the loss of some privileges or the addition of chores, or both.